 Noor Inayat Khan Photograph:( Twitter )

-She was born in Moscow in 1914 to an Indian father and an American mother and raised a Sufi.
-Her father Inayat Khan founded the Sufi order in the West.
-It is known by his name, the Inayati order.
+Noor Inayat Khan was born in Moscow in 1914 to an Indian father and an American mother and was a direct descendant of Tipu Sultan.